 Full face styles provide the classic beard look.
-The facial hair covers the cheeks and the areas above and below the neck, as well as the chin and part of the neck.
-These options are sure to add a look of masculinity.
+For a full-bearded look, the facial hair covers the cheeks and the areas above and below the neck, as well as the chin and part of the neck.
+You can achieve any of these different beard types using Wahl trimmers.

 Mutton Chops provide a dramatic look for men with rounder faces.